anlai/anlai.github.com/_posts/2020-10-14-nextcloud-azure-part-1.md

 ---
 layout: post
 title: NextCloud on Azure (PaaS) - Part 1
-date:
+date: 2020-10-14
-categories: azure app-service app-service-linux docker nextcloud mysql
+categories: azure app-service app-service-linux docker nextcloud mariadb
 ---

 Want to run a pretty slow instance of Nextcloud in the cloud?
 But for cheap-ish?

 I originally set off to learn about Nextcloud to see what was so great about it.
 Then I wanted it in the cloud so I could access it anywhere, well now I've learned a pretty bad way to setup it up and an ok way to set it up.
 I've been learning more and more about Azure App Service Linux, so why not?

 This is what the overall solution looks like.
-It's uses all managed services and should have zero maintenance for me and uses SSL to secure endpoints (including between the app and the database, yes i'm a little surprised this needed to be said).
+It uses all managed services, should have zero maintenance for me, and uses SSL to secure endpoints (including between the app and the database, yes i'm a little surprised this needed to be said).

 ![Solution Architecture Image]({{ '/assets/images/posts/2020/10/nextcloud-appservicelinux/nextcloud-arch.png' | relative_url }})